 It is recommended that if you are a funded student, you do not interrupt as your stipend payments may be paused during your period of interruption.

-If decide to go ahead with your annual review meeting as originally planned, your meeting can be held remotely, using for example MS Teams, Skype or Zoom.
+Your meeting can be held remotely, using for example MS Teams, Skype or Zoom.
 All the necessary paperwork can be submitted remotely.